Ron Howard (American football): Seattle Seahawks

 The Seattle Seahawks selected him from the Cowboys roster in the 1976 NFL expansion draft.
 He became the first starting tight end in franchise history, posting 37 receptions (second on the team) for 422 yards (third on the team).

 His 37 receptions in 1976 was a team record for tight ends that lasted 26 years until it was broken by Itula Mili in 2002.
 He played three seasons for the Seahawks, before plantar fasciitis in both feet limited his production and was eventually waived on August 9, 1979.
 He finished with 72 receptions for 850 yards and 2 touchdowns.

 Buffalo Bills

 In 1979, he signed with the Buffalo Bills, but only played in one game.
 He was released in 1980.

 Personal life

 Howard spent ten years as an ironworker in skyscraper construction.
 During this time, he helped build the Columbia Tower, the tallest building in Seattle.
-He once was a student teacher and gym class instructor at Asa Mercer Junior High School in Seattle.
+He once was a student teacher and gym class instructor at South Shore Middle School in Seattle.
 He currently works at Aki Kurose Middle School Academy, also in Seattle, as its assistant principal.